TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

 :file:`public/_assets/` (Composer installer v4)
 -----------------------------------------------

-This directory includes symlinks to resources of extensions, as consequence of this and further structure changes the folder :file:`typo3conf/ext/` is not created or used anymore.
+This directory includes symlinks to public resources of extensions, as consequence of this and further structure changes the folder :file:`typo3conf/ext/` is not created or used anymore.
-So all files like CSS, JavaScript, Icons, Fonts, Images, etc. of extensions are not linked anymore directly to the extension folders but to the directory :file:`_assets/`.
+So all files like CSS, JavaScript, Icons, Fonts, Images, etc. of extensions which are stored in the folder :file:`Resources/Public/` are not available anymore directly to the extension folders but linked into the directory
+:file:`_assets/`.

 .. _directory-vendor-installer-v4: